 Continued Professional Development for museums and gallery professionals

-On Friday 13 October we’ll deliver a Continued Professional Development day here at Manchester Art Gallery for other museum and gallery professionals who are who would like to learn more about mindfulness and how to integrate it across their learning programmes.
+We deliver a Continued Professional Development day here at Manchester Art Gallery for other museum and gallery professionals who would like to learn more about mindfulness and how to integrate it across their learning programmes.

 The Mindful Museum day demonstrates just some of the ways we’ve used mindfulness to help people engage with art and improve their wellbeing.